BadIdeaFactory/corporate/documents/operating.md

 4. **Profit Reinvestment.** At the end of the fiscal year a project may be allocated funds based on profit earned.
 These funds can be distributed among owners or re-invested into the project.

+5. **Raw Capitalism.** Apparently people think it's a good idea to hire a company called Bad Idea Factory.
+We're as surprised as you.
+Projects that bring in revenue in return for services are bound by the same rules as other projects in terms of how their money can be allocated.

 ### Disputes Between Project Owners
 If project owners disagree, the Beastmaster will attempt to address the disagreement.
 If the Beastmaster fails to create harmony, the Beastmaster proposes a solution and if either the Undermind or Overmind approve it, the Owners in conflict must either accept that solution or mutually agree on an alternative.